 These lists are some of many used by therapists, along with tests to determine what the Sensory Diet should include and what sensory tools and equipment should be worked with.
 Gwen Wild has a system of picture cards that help to plan the activities and tools used, called Brainworks arrow system and cards.

 Brainworks® arrow system and picture cards: In creating a Sensory Diet in a Strategy Session to balance out the sensory system, activities are planned and adjusted according to the assessment of where the child or adult with SPD, including Sensory modulation difficulties and other factors may be.
 Ideally this is a team plan involving therapists, parents, teachers and if needed, psychologists.
-(Often those resources are not provided and some of the people mentioned often do not have background in SPD.
-Parents can still learn a great deal about how to help their children and adults to help themselves.)
-Gwen Wild has fashioned a wonderful tool for communicating and tracking the progress of the activities in a Sensory diet with simple but effective images that can be mixed and matched by need.
-I use these often in my own work, both as a way to let parents know what is to be worked on and to track progress and also let the client know what the plan is.
+(Often those resources are not provided and some of the people mentioned who are working with people often do not have background in SPD.)
 The Brainworks® system is available by joining Gwen's website membership as a parent or professional therapist.

 Suggestions for adding your own talent and experience in creating a Sensory Diet !

-There are sensory products manufactured (including my own small line, SensoryBugs® developed for my clients) that appeal to all of the senses, but there are many ordinary and extraordinary things that you can develop on your own for tactile sensory awareness.
-Soft materials can include our two sizes of sensory hand blankets and hand muffs, but bits of velvet ribbon or material and nubbley things to hold with different surfaces are great-burlap, silk, oilcloth, vinyl-just the remnant section of the fabric stores is a good source for tactile experience satin, sandpaper, linens, furry fabric can be held and felt separately or sewn together for a fabric fidget made of leftover materials.
+There are sensory products manufactured that appeal to all of the senses, but there are many ordinary and extraordinary things that you can develop on your own for tactile sensory awareness.
+Soft materials can include our two sizes of sensory hand blankets and hand muffs, but bits of velvet ribbon or material and nubbly things to hold with different surfaces are great----burlap, silk, oilcloth, vinyl---just the remnant section of the fabric stores is a good source for tactile experience satin, sandpaper, linens, furry fabric can be held and felt separately or sewn together for a fabric fidget made of leftover materials.

 Smooth found metal is fascinating and old keys, safe pieces of metal tubing can be used as fidgets.